Keyboard shortcuts

 Facts represent evidence that accumulates over time.
 Examples include signed operations, attestations, flow budget charges, and consensus commits.
 Once a fact is added, it cannot be removed.
 Garbage collection uses tombstones and reduction rather than deletion.

 Capabilities represent authority that restricts over time.
+First-party capability vocabulary is declared in typed families owned by the crates that define the behavior.
 The system evaluates Biscuit tokens against policy to derive the current capability frontier.
 Delegation can only attenuate.
 No operation can widen capability scope.
+Token issuance is explicit, and guard snapshots carry evaluated frontiers rather than declared capability families.
 See Theoretical Model for formal definitions of these lattices.

 An authority is an opaque cryptographic actor.
 External parties see only public keys and signed facts.
 Internal device structure is hidden.
 This abstraction provides unlinkability across contexts.